stanley-fork/amILearningEnough/docs/resources/linux/linux-networking-tools.md

 * `python -m SimpleHTTPServer --help`: Displays the available options for the SimpleHTTPServer module.

-## ipealc
+## ipcalc

-`ipealc` is a command-line tool used to calculate IP addresses and subnet information.
+`ipcalc` is a command-line tool used to calculate IP addresses and subnet information.

 **Usage Examples:**

-* `ipealc <ip_address> <subnet_mask>`: Calculates the network address, broadcast address, and available host range for the specified IP address and subnet mask.
+* `ipcalc <ip_address> <subnet_mask>`: Calculates the network address, broadcast address, and available host range for the specified IP address and subnet mask.
-* `ipealc -c <cidr_notation>`: Calculates the subnet mask and other information based on the CIDR notation.
+* `ipcalc -c <cidr_notation>`: Calculates the subnet mask and other information based on the CIDR notation.
-* `ipealc -n <network_address> <prefix_length>`: Calculates the network information based on the network address and prefix length.
+* `ipcalc -n <network_address> <prefix_length>`: Calculates the network information based on the network address and prefix length.
-* `ipealc -h`: Displays the help menu for the ipealc tool, including all available options and usage examples.
+* `ipcalc -h`: Displays the help menu for the ipcalc tool, including all available options and usage examples.
-* `ipealc -v`: Displays the version information for the ipealc tool.
+* `ipcalc -v`: Displays the version information for the ipcalc tool.

 ## nsenter